khalid-hussain/shaheen/chap16.md

 of Granada advanced in the volley of arrows.
 Ferdinand ordered his cavalry to attack and a thick battle ensued.

-Moosa, Abu Abdullah and Abu Mohsin were leading the contingents of the cavalry from three sides of the city while the infantry had already attacked the archers in the trenches.
-Moosa advanced forward after breaking through the enemy lines from the northern gate.
+Musa, Abu Abdullah and Abu Mohsin were leading the contingents of the cavalry from three sides of the city while the infantry had already attacked the archers in the trenches.
+Musa advanced forward after breaking through the enemy lines from the northern gate.
 Ferdinand galloped his horse forward and yelled, "Don't let anyone of the horsemen of this contingent to go back to the city alive.
 Don't pursue them.
 They will return."

-After passing through the enemy lines, Moosa vanished into the thick trees of a garden in the rear with five hundred horsemen while Ferdinand's archers waited for their return.
-But Moosa came behind the troops from the other side of the city and simultaneously a new army appeared from the north – an army who, besides Moosa and Abu Mohsin, no one was aware of.
+After passing through the enemy lines, Musa vanished into the thick trees of a garden in the rear with five hundred horsemen while Ferdinand's archers waited for their return.
+But Musa came behind the troops from the other side of the city and simultaneously a new army appeared from the north – an army who, besides Musa and Abu Mohsin, no one was aware of.

 The mujahids of the Frontier Falcon had arrived to the aid of the people of Granada.
 Badr bin Mughira attacked from the rear of the enemy with three thousand horsemen and within no time crushed the enemy lines.
-A confused Ferdinand ordered his troops to move to the right but in the meantime Moosa had already attacked from the rear.
-Now Ferdinand's troops faced Badr bin Mughira's horsemen in the front while Moosa's fighters were in the rear.
+A confused Ferdinand ordered his troops to move to the right but in the meantime Musa had already attacked from the rear.
+Now Ferdinand's troops faced Badr bin Mughira's horsemen in the front while Musa's fighters were in the rear.
 On the third side, Ferdinand's troops had pushed Abu Abdullah's cavalry back but here too the Christians had to face an unprecedented challenge.
 Suddenly, two thousand horsemen appeared from their rear and in the fog of the evening they